 Idea #2: Affiliate Marketing

-Affiliate marketing is another effective way to monetize a Facebook group.
+Affiliate marketing is another effective way to make money with Facebook groups.
 It involves promoting products or services related to your group’s niche and earning a commission on sales made through your referral links.

 To get started with affiliate marketing, you can join affiliate networks such as Amazon Associates, which offers a wide range of products and services to promote.
 You can also approach individual brands or businesses and ask if they have an affiliate program you can join.